mars-platform-team/mars-demo-app/README.md

-# Spring Boot Application with Kubernetes Deployment
+# A Demo Spring Boot Application For K8s Deployments

 This project is a Gradle-based Spring Boot application designed for deployment in Kubernetes.
 It includes configurations for Horizontal Pod Autoscaler (HPA) testing with custom metrics.